Banki, Odisha: Culture

-The Culture of Banki is very diverse as it is located on the banks of the Mahanadi River, which results in the popularity of the town itself.

 Charchika Temple

-Charchika Temple is one of the oldest Shakti places in India, is located here.
+Charchika Temple, one of the oldest Shakti places in India, is located here.
 This temple is situated on top of a small hillock Ruchika Parvata on the banks of the Renuka river.
-The Goddess is an eight-armed goddess Chamunda, also known as Maa Charchika Devi.
+The goddess is an eight-armed goddess Chamunda, also known as Maa Charchika Devi.
 She is seated on a prostrate human body and wearing a garland of human skulls.
 She displays khadga, shula, katari and varadamudra in her four right hands whereas the four left hands represent severed head, blood-cup, ‘’damru’’ and leaving a finger of the remaining hand soaked in blood.
-One more Temple of Maa Charchika is at Mathura, near the Yamuna river.
+One more temple of Maa Charchika is at Mathura, near the Yamuna river.

 Cuisine

 The cuisine of Banki includes popular dishes such as the Prasad of goddess Charchika (made of fish).
 Many residents are vegetarians, but non-vegetarian items such as chicken and mutton are preferred.
 Rice, lentils (locally referred to as dal), fish, prawns, meat and vegetables form the staple diet.
 There are also roadside dhabas that sell meat and vegetarian dishes.
 Sweets such as dahi boondi, rasagola, and chamcham are also prepared.